tokenyICO/documentation/docs/source/questions.rst

 **When will your crowdsale begin?**
 -----------------------------------

-This might sound like a very basic question but it is among the most important ones, and their are many factors you should consider before finalizing it:
+This might sound like a very basic question but it is among the most important ones, and their are three factors you must consider before finalizing it:

 * *Time to establish your idea in the market.*
 * *Cryptocurrency market stability.*